 Challenge and Opportunity

-With a population of half a million people and a workforce of over a quarter of a million, Thames Gateway Kent is an ethnically and socially diverse sub-region with areas of prosperity, but also has some of the most deprived localities in the South East.
+With a population of 600,000 people and a workforce of around a quarter of a million, Thames Gateway Kent is an ethnically and socially diverse sub-region with areas of prosperity and dynamic growth, but also has some of the most deprived localities in the South East.

 An Industrial Legacy

 A generation ago, the decline and closure of many staple industries left a legacy of unemployment, a damaged environment, worn out and inadequate infrastructure, below-average educational attainment and under-investment in skills - an area with few expectations.